Accelize/drm/doc/drm_migration_description.rst

   - RTL source files have been moved to a `rtl` folder and split in 3 different sub-folders: `core` contains the core of the IP, `sim` and `syn` contains the top level of the Controller IP in VHDL and SystemVerilog for the simulation and synthesis respectively.
-Top level files are prefixed with 'top_'.
+Top level files are prefixed with top_.
   - `sdaccel` and `vitis` folders has been create: they contains the scirpt and makefile to generate the kernel for those specific flows.